 \subsection{Completeness and optimality}

 We argue that PTO is probabilistically complete and asymptotically optimal, i.e. it will eventually solve Eq.~\eqref{eq:optimization_objective} to the optimal solution.
+This is true under the assumption that our observation model is well behaved and does not introduce zero-measure configurations changing the belief state.
 Our reasoning is divided into two steps.
 First, since we use an asymptotically optimal sampling-method~\cite{karaman2011sampling, solovey2020revisiting} on every modality (Alg.~\ref{alg:rrg}), together with a uniform modality sampler, PTO will eventually converge to the optimal solution on each mode.
 Second, by inter-connecting edges between modalities, we guarantee that we account for possible mode-changes which can only happen in observation nodes (Alg.~\ref{alg:belief}).
 The final belief-graph will therefore contain the optimal solution, which we can then extract using the Dijkstra-like algorithm in our policy extraction step (Alg.~\ref{alg:expected_costs}).
 This combination guarantees that the optimal solution will eventually be attained in the limit.